Why happiness at work is important

 Do you plonk yourself down at your desk and start clock-watching straight away, eager for the end of the day?
 Do you dread Monday morning and live for Friday afternoons?

 Here’s a secret: if you’re not happy at work, you’re not working to your full potential.
 This is bad for you, your job prospects and progress, your colleagues, your boss and your company.
 And society.
-And probably your friends, too.
+And your friends.
 No one likes a moaner.

-Generally speaking (in our experience and in the statistic-rich land of research and analysis), happy employees are engaged employees.
+Research and analysis shows that happy employees are engaged employees.
 An engaged employee is someone who works with passion and feels a profound connection to their company.
 They drive innovation and move the organisation forward.

-Disengaged employees, on the other hand, have pretty much ‘checked out’ of their work life and are sleepwalking through each day, doing the minimum required and putting time – but not passion – into their work.
+Disengaged employees have ‘checked out’ of their work life.
+These zombies sleepwalk through each day and do the minimum amount of work required.
+They put time – not passion – into their work.

 At their lowest point, an employee can even be actively disengaged.
 These poor souls aren’t simply unhappy at work – they actually act out their unhappiness by speaking their distaste, undermining colleagues’ achievements and putting the kibosh on other people’s happiness.
 These are not the kinds of people you want in your company.

-It’s vitally important to get employees happy and engaged at work.
+It’s important that you get your employees happy and engaged at work.
 Happy employees are:

 - 31% more productive